gvwilson/sdxpy/en/src/parser/index.md

 We now have a list of tokens,
 but we need a tree that represents the nesting introduced by parentheses and the way that `*` applies to whatever comes before it.
-Let's trace a few cases in order to see how to build this tree:
+Let's trace a few cases:

 1. If the regular expression is `a`, we create a `Lit` token for the letter `"a"`.

 1. If the regular expression is `a*`, we create a `Lit` token for the `"a"` and append it to the output list.